logee48/hasty-com/README.md

 # hasty-com

-just added skeleton to it
+just added skeleton to it,
 will update soooooooon